rmgeddert/Reinforcement-Learning-Resource-Guide/RLResourceGuide.md

 Notice that our prediction error is **positive** when the result is greater than our expectation and **negative** when the result is less than our expectation.

-##### Learning Rate/Discount Factor
+##### Learning Rate

-We raise our Q-value every time we get a reward and decrease it when we don't. **By how much do we change our Q value?** Enter the **learning rate**, which determines how much we update our Q-values based on a prediction error.
+We raise our Q-value every time we get a reward and decrease it when we don't. **By how much do we change our Q value?** Enter the **learning rate** (`alpha`), which determines how much we update our Q-values based on a prediction error.

 The learning rate tells us how much each new piece of information should impact our expectations.
 It is a value between 0 and 1 that the prediction error is multiplied by.
-The formula we will use to update our Q-values is `Updated Q-value = Old Q-value + learning rate * (Reward - Old Q-value)`, where `(Reward - Old Q-Value)` is the prediction error described above.
+The formula we will use to update our Q-values is `Updated Q-value = Old Q-value + learning rate alpha * (Reward - Old Q-value)`, where `(Reward - Old Q-Value)` is the prediction error described above.
 To better understand what the learning rate is doing, consider the following extreme values for the learning rate on our example above.

+##### Learning Rate Example

+Let's imagine that we have a single bandit arm, `Arm 1`.
+We don't know anything about this arm yet, except that it sometimes gives us `reward = 0` and sometimes `reward = 1`.
+Since we don't know anything about the reward likelihood, let's set our initial Q-value (our guess of expected reward), at `0.5`.
+We pull the arm, and we receive a reward!
+So, `Q-value = 0.5` and `reward = 1`.
+Let's see how our Q-value gets updated using various learning rates.

+---

 `learning rate = 0`:

-Let's keep with our previous example where `Q-value = 0.52` and `reward = 1`.

-If the learning rate is `0`, then plugging into the formula above, our new Q-value is: `Updated Q-value = 0.52 + 0 * (1 - 0.52) = 0.52 + 0 = 0.52`.
-Our Q-value didn't change at all!
+If the learning rate `alpha = 0`, we can plug all our values into the Q-value updating formula above.
+Our new Q-value is: `Updated Q-value = 0.5 + 0 * (1 - 0.5)`, where `0.5` is our Old Q-value, `0` is our learning rate, and `(1 - 0.5)` is the prediction error.
+Solving this we get `0.5 + 0 * (0.5) = 0.5 + 0 = 0.5`.
+Our new Q-value is identical to our old Q-value!

+---

 `learning rate = 1`:

-Let's try `learning rate = 1`. `Updated Q-value = 0.52 + 1 * (1 - 0.52) = 0.52 + 1(0.48) = 0.52 + 0.48 = 1`.
+Let's try `alpha = 1` instead. `Updated Q-value = 0.5 + 1 * (1 - 0.5)` => `0.5 + 1(0.5)` => `0.5 + 0.5` => `1`.
 Our new Q-value is 1!

 Let's try another trial, this time `reward = 0`.
-Our Q-value from the previous trial that we just calculated will be our new `old Q-value`. `Updated Q-value = 1 + 1 * (0 - 1) = 1 + 1(-1) = 1 - 1 = 0`.
+The new Q-value from that we just calculated will be our new `old Q-value`. `Updated Q-value = 1 + 1 * (0 - 1)` => `1 + 1(-1)` => `1 - 1` => `0`.
 Now our Q-value is 0!

 > It turns out that if `learning rate = 1` then we will update our Q-value to exactly match the reward on that trial.
 In effect it will bounce back and forth between 0 and 1 forever and never *converge* on the real reward rate.
 This is what happens when the learning rate is too high.

+---
+`learning rate = 0.1`:

+Finally, let's try a more reasonable `alpha = 0.1`.

+`Updated Q-value = 0.5 + 0.1 * (1 - 0.5)` => `0.5 + 0.1(0.5)` => `0.5 + 0.05` => `0.55`.
+Our Q-value adjusted slightly upwards from `0.5` to `0.55`.
+This is what we want!
+Overtime, we'll eventually approximate the correct reward approximation.

+---

 To summarize, if the learning rate is low, we will make small changes to our Q-value.
 The change approaches 0 as the learning rate approaches 0.
-If the learning rate = 0 we don't move at all. **If our learning rate is too low, it can take many many trials to converge on the right value.**
+If the learning rate = 0 we don't move at all. **If our learning rate is too low, it can take many many trials to converge to the right value.**

 If our learning rate is large (close to 1) then we will make big changes to our Q-value.
-If the learning rate = 1, we will update our Q-value to exactly match the reward outcome of the previous trial. **If our learning rate is too large, we will never converge on the right value because we will always bounce past it**.
+If the learning rate = 1, we will update our Q-value to exactly match the reward outcome of the previous trial. **If our learning rate is too large, we will never converge on the right value because we will always jump past it**.

 A reasonable value for the learning rate is `0.01`, though there is a lot of variation here and many different techniques for changing it dynamically.

 ##### Note:
-An alternative way to think about the learning rate is *how many trials in the past should I consider when setting my Q-value?* In this conceptualization it is often known as a **discount factor**.
+An alternative way to think about the learning rate is *how many trials in the past should I consider when setting my Q-value?*
 - If learning rate = 1 we only consider the most recent trial, whatever our result, that is our new Q-value.
 - As the learning rate approaches 0, each new trial is less informative so in effect we consider more and more previous trials in determining what our Q-value should be.